 - Collection boxes for households: By the end of 2007, Corepile had distributed 14 million small collection boxes to more than half of all French households.
 Also in 2007, Screlec began distributing small boxes to households under its mini-batribox programme.
-By 2010, 0.5 million had been distributed. - TV, radio, print and public relations: Corepile activities have been widely featured on mass media (list).

-Online: Corepile's main website provides family and children's sections where information is provided in an easy to understand fashion and web-based games can be played (online quiz).
-Another section provides learning materials for teachers and students.
-Additionally, a separate website, 'FaceDePile', was launched in 2008, containing videos, information and more.
+By 2010, 0.5 million had been distributed. - TV, radio, print and public relations: Corepile activities have been widely featured on mass media (list). - Internet and social media: Corepile's main website provides family and children's sections where information is provided in an easy to understand fashion and web-based games can be played.
+Additionally, a separate website, 'FaceDePile' (no longer operational), launched in 2008, contained videos, information and more.